please note: this page refers to our overall approach and policy for home learning.

 At the Rissington School, we feel that the activities that we send home for children to do should be meaningful, to add to their learning, and for children and parents to value these.
 The term ‘Homework’ often has negative connotations, and so by calling it ‘home learning’ we want to raise its profile as an important element of learning.

 Home Learning involves ongoing, daily learning activities like reading and practising spellings or phonics, as well as set tasks.
-It can cover all curriculum subjects; however the focus is often on Reading, Writing and Maths, especially developing and embedding key skills.
+It can cover all curriculum subjects; however the focus is primarily on Reading and Maths developing and embedding key skills learnt in lessons.

 Ongoing, daily learning activities include: